-3.4 Bonds/High-Yield Bonds
+3.4 Bonds/HYB

 Debt securities are commonly used to finance a portion of an acquisition.
 As with term loans and revolving credit facilities, debt securities may be secured and may be combined in different levels of lien priority.

-Please see 2.1 Governing Law for further information on debt securities.
+Please see 2.1 Governing Law, above, for further information on debt securities.